wp-plugins/woocommerce-dynamic-gallery/readme.txt

 = Key Features =

 * The #1 Product Page image gallery for WooCommerce Products page.
-* Dynamic product image Gallery that displays beautifully in Firefox, Safari, Chrome and Opera on Apple OS X and on Widows XP to Windows 8.1 in IE7 to IE11.
+* Dynamic product image Gallery that displays beautifully in Firefox, Safari, Chrome and Opera on Apple OS X, Widows 7 to Windows 8.1 in IE9 to IE11.
 * Gallery images display beautifully in iOS mobile Safari - all iPads and iPhones, Android Browser all Tablets and mobiles and Opera Mobile all tablets and mobiles.
 * Note: In the Lite Version you set the Gallery Dimensions in px, these are fixed.
 Upgrade to the Pro Version to activate fluid responsive Gallery display.
 * Instantly adds a scrolling gallery to every product page and adds all product images to each gallery